EddieKHHo/simDominanceModifier/README.md

 | absFitness | Absolute fitness of individual.                                                                                                                   |

 # References
 Porter, AH., Johnson, NA. & Tulchinsky, AY.
-A New Mechanism for Mendelian Dominance in Regulatory Genetic Pathways: Competitive Binding by Transcription Factors.
-Genetics 205, 101–112 (2017).
+(2017) A New Mechanism for Mendelian Dominance in Regulatory Genetic Pathways: Competitive Binding by Transcription Factors.
+Genetics 205, 101–112.

-Grieshop, K., Ho, EKH. & Kasimatis, KR.
-Dominance reversals and the maintenance of genetic variation. *In review.* (2023).
+Grieshop K, Ho EK, Kasimatis KR.
+(2024) Dominance reversals: the resolution of genetic conflict and maintenance of genetic variation.
+Proceedings of the Royal Society B, 291(2018), p20232816. (doi: 10.1098/rspb.2023.2816)